woojoong88/sdran-gui/docs/README.md

 # SD-RAN GUI

-The SD-RAN GUI is part of µONOS and is meant to work alongside `sd-ran-gui` and the `envoy-proxy`.
+The SD-RAN GUI is part of µONOS and is meant to work alongside `ran-simulator` and the `envoy-proxy`.
 The `ran-simulator` in turn works with `onos-ran` through the **E2** interface.